Dihfahsih1/learn_py/README.md

 ## Test Case 4: Verify output consistency
 **Input:** No specific input required.
-**Expected Output:** The output of the `simple()` function should consistently produce the same results when called multiple times within a short time span.
+**Expected Output:** The output of the `date()` function should consistently produce the same results when called multiple times within a short time span.

 ## Test Case 5: Verify against a specific date
 **Input:** Set the system clock to a specific date (e.g., June 1, 2023).
 **Expected Output:** The output should match the expected date, time, and weekday for the specified date.

-These test cases cover various aspects of the `simple()` function, including date format, time format, weekday format, consistency, and specific date verification.
+These test cases cover various aspects of the `date()` function, including date format, time format, weekday format, consistency, and specific date verification.
 By executing these test cases, you can ensure the correctness and reliability of the function.